By News Team

 Whether punters are looking for a punt on a British bout between two local contenders or a world title scrap across the pond in America between a pair of globally recognised champions, there’s nothing like a bet on the boxing.

 There are vast amount of options when it comes to doing this, but the most exciting and best value for money is undoubtedly backing a winner in a certain round during the fight.
-This is called round betting and it is great for getting a tasty return for small stakes.
+This is called round betting.

 To pick a winner and an outcome of the fight in a specific round (or rounds) of any fight taking place, simply click on the contest you want to get involved with at William Hill.
 From there, it’s a matter of finding ’round betting’ in the options available for punters on laptops, mobiles or other devices.